dipjyotisikder/PocketWallet/PocketWallet.Bkash/README.md

 As you see, there's a property named **callbackURL**, is the URL where you have to redirect user immediately after you get this response, so that user can provide there credentions to Bkash and pay the amount successfully.
 Based on the Customers input,

-### Payment Execution Process
+### Payment Execution Process <a name="payment-execution-process"></a>
-Payment execution process will start if the user/customer provided credentials are valid and everything was fine after redirection to BkashURL.
+Payment execution process will happen when callback will be successful, that means if customer's credentials are valid after redirection to BkashURL.

 #### Call the payment method as follows:
 *Note:* A sample callback method is provided below for better clarification and understanding of the significance of ___status___ and ___paymentID___ param received from Bkash callback.
-In previous [payment creation process](#payment-create-method-request) we have provided our server URL ___"https://example_server_or_client.com/api/wallets/bkash/callback"___ as a callback URL so that Bkash can send a success or error status after the user completes his part.
+In previous [payment creation process](#payment-create-method-request) we have provided our server URL ___"https://EXAMPLE_SERVER.com/api/wallets/bkash/callback"___ as a callback URL so that Bkash can send a success or error status after the user completes his part.
 We could have provided a front-end URL there too.
 To know more about how the callback mechanism works, please have a look at the [end of this documentation](#bkash-callback-mechanism).
 ````
 [HttpGet("bkash/callback")]